Nitrokey/nitrokey-documentation/nethsm/_tutorial.rst

 PUT /users/backup

 .. start:: backup_
-Then can you generate the backup and write it to a file:
+Get the backup and store it in a file:
 .. end

 POST /system/backup

 .. start:: restore
-This backup file can be restored on an unprovisioned NetHSM instance:
+This backup file can be restored on an unprovisioned NetHSM instance only:
 .. end

 POST /system/restore